Table of contents

 Customizing the MRZ Scanner JavaScript Edition

-Before going into the ways that you can customize the MRZ Scanner, please read the MRZ Scanner JavaScript Edition User Guide.
+Before customizing the MRZ Scanner, read the MRZ Scanner User Guide.

 MRZScannerConfig Overview

-The MRZScannerConfig interface is capable of configuring almost all customization options applicable to MRZ scanning use cases with the MRZ Scanner.
-The MRZ Scanner uses passes an MRZScannerConfig object to the constructor when creating an MRZ Scanner instance.
-MRZScannerConfig contains the following properties:
+The MRZScannerConfig interface configures most customization options for MRZ scanning.
+The MRZ Scanner passes an MRZScannerConfig object to the constructor when creating an instance.
+It contains the following properties:

-1. license - the license key is the only property whose value must be specified when instantiating the MRZ Scanner instance.
-If the license is undefined, invalid, or expired, the MRZ Scanner cannot proceed with scanning, and instead displays a pop-up error message instructing the user to contact the site administrator to resolve this license issue.
+1. license - The license key is the only property that must be specified when instantiating the MRZ Scanner.
+If the license is undefined, invalid, or expired, the scanner displays an error message instructing the user to contact the site administrator.

-2. container - pass a DOM element to this property to contain the entire MRZ Scanner UI within that DOM element.
-This property is optional.
-When not specified, (e.g. in our Hello World sample) the MRZ Scanner automatically creates its own container upon instantiation and uses that container instead.
+2. container - Pass a DOM element to contain the entire MRZ Scanner UI.
+When not specified (e.g., in the Hello World sample), the scanner automatically creates its own container.

-3. templateFilePath - A template file is a JSON file that contains a series of algorithm parameter settings (called Capture Vision templates) that is usually used for very specific and customized scanning and parsing scenarios.
-The templateFilePath points to the location of the JSON file.
-The MRZ Scanner comes with a default template file, but you may choose to use a custom template to target specialized use cases.
-We recommend contacting the Dynamsoft Technical Support Team for assistance with template customization.
-Simply host the custom template file on the hosting server of the web application and use the templateFilePath to define its location to the MRZ Scanner.
+3. templateFilePath - A template file is a JSON file containing algorithm parameter settings (called Capture Vision templates) for specialized scanning scenarios.
+The templateFilePath points to this file’s location.
+The MRZ Scanner includes a default template, but you can use a custom template for specialized use cases.
+Contact the Dynamsoft Technical Support Team for assistance with template customization.
+Host the custom template file on your server and use templateFilePath to specify its location.

-6. scannerViewConfig - This is the configuration interface for the MRZScannerView, which is responsible for the main scanning functionality as well as the camera UI.
-We explain the configuration properties nested in this object in the MRZScannerViewConfig overview.
+6. scannerViewConfig - Configuration interface for the MRZScannerView, which handles the main scanning functionality and camera UI.
+See the MRZScannerViewConfig overview for details.

-8. mrzFormatType - This configures the available MRTD formats that the MRZ Scanner can read.
-The formats set in mrzFormatType are the formats that appear in the format selector box within the MRZScannerView.
-By default, the library will include all of the supported MRTD formats.To learn more about the different MRTD formats the library supports, visit the introduction page for more details.
+8. mrzFormatType - Configure the available MRTD formats for scanning.
+The formats set here appear in the format selector box within the MRZScannerView.
+By default, all supported MRTD formats are included.
+Learn more about supported formats in the Introduction.

-9. showResultView - This toggles the visibility of the MRZResultView.
-If false, the MRZ Scanner immediately closes upon a successful scan rather than going into the MRZResultView, then proceeds to the next step of the web application’s workflow (outside the purview of the MRZ Scanner SDK).
-In the case of the Hello World sample, the next step just takes the user back to the landing page.
+9. showResultView (default: true) - Toggle the visibility of the MRZResultView.
+When false, the scanner immediately closes after a successful scan and proceeds to your application’s next workflow step.
+In the Hello World sample, this returns the user to the landing page.

 const mrzScanner = new Dynamsoft.MRZScanner({